-The COM20020iD has a write prohibition period for writing the Enable Transmit/Receive Commands.
+The COM20022i has a write prohibition period for writing the Enable Transmit/Receive Commands.
 This period is started by the TA or RI bit (Status Reg.) returning to High.
-This prohibition period is caused by setting the TA/RI bit with a pulse signal.
-It is $3.2~\mu S$ at 156.25~Kbps.
+This prohibition period is caused by setting the TA/RI bit with an internal pulse signal.
+It is 3.2~S at 156.25~Kbps.
 This period may be a problem when using interrupt processing.
 The interrupt occurs when the RI bit returns to High.
 The CPU writes the next Enable Receive Command to the other page immediately.
-In this case, the interval time between the interrupt and writing Command is shorter than $3.2~\mu S$.
+In this case, the interval time between the interrupt and writing Command is shorter than $3.2~\mu$ S.

-Setting the EF bit will cause the TA/RI bit to return to High upon release of the pulse signal for setting the TA/RI bit, instead of at the start of the pulse.
+Setting the EF bit will cause the TA/RI bit to return to High upon release of the internal pulse signal for setting the TA/RI bit, instead of at the start of the pulse.
 This is illustrated in Figure A-1.